Balancing Geometry and Density: Path Distances on High-Dimensional Data: Local Analysis: Density and Kernels

 Many modifications of this general framework have been considered.
-Although SC is better able to handle irregularly shaped clusters than many traditional algorithms \cite{Arias2011_Clustering, Schiebinger2015_Geometry}, it is often unstable in the presence of low degree points and results are sensitive to the choice of scale parameter $\sigma$ \cite{VonLuxburg2007}.
-These shortcomings motivated \cite{zelnik2005self} to apply SC with the \emph{self-tuning kernel} $W_{ij} = \exp\left(-\frac{\|x_i-x_j\|^2}{\sigma_{i,k}\cdot\sigma_{j,k}} \right),$ where $\sigma_{i,k}$ is Euclidean distance of $x_i$ to its $k^{\text{th}}$ NN.
+Although SC is better able to handle irregularly shaped clusters than many traditional algorithms \cite{Arias2011_Clustering, Schiebinger2015_Geometry}, it is often unstable in the presence of low degree points and sensitive to the choice of scaling parameter $\epsilon$ when using the Gaussian kernel \cite{VonLuxburg2007}.
+These shortcomings motivated \cite{zelnik2005self} to apply SC with the \emph{self-tuning kernel} $W_{ij} = \exp\left(-\frac{\|x_i-x_j\|^2}{\sigma_{i,k}\sigma_{j,k}} \right),$ where $\sigma_{i,k}$ is Euclidean distance of $x_i$ to its $k^{\text{th}}$ NN.
 To clarify how the data density influences this kernel, consider how $\sigma_{i,k}$ relates to the $k$NN density estimator at $x_i$:

 It is known \cite{loftsgaarden1965nonparametric} that if $k=k(n)$ is such that $k(n) \rightarrow \infty$ while $k(n)/n \rightarrow 0$, then $f_n(x_i)$ is a consistent estimator of $f(x_i)$, as long as $f$ is continuous and positive.
 Furthermore, if $f$ is uniformly continuous and $k(n)/\log n \rightarrow \infty$ while $k(n)/n \rightarrow 0$, then $\sup_{i} |f_n(x_i)-f(x_i)| \rightarrow 0$ with probability 1 \cite{devroye1977strong}.
-Although these results assume the density $f$ is supported in $\mathbb{R}^d$, the density estimator (\ref{equ:KNN_dens_est}) is consistent in the general case when $f$ is supported on a $d$-dimensional Riemannian manifold $\mathcal{M} \subseteq \mathbb{R}^D$ \cite{farahmand2007manifold} for $\log n \ll k(n) \ll n$.
+Although these results assume the density $f$ is supported in $\mathbb{R}^d$, the density estimator (\ref{equ:KNN_dens_est}) is consistent in the general case when $f$ is supported on a $d$-dimensional Riemannian manifold $\mathcal{M} \subseteq \mathbb{R}^D$ for $\log n \ll k(n) \ll n$ \cite{farahmand2007manifold}.
 For such $k(n)$, $\sigma_{i,k} \rightarrow \epsilon_{n,d}f(x_i)^{-\frac{1}{d}}$ for some constant $\epsilon_{n,d}$ depending on $n, d$.
 Thus, for $n$ large the kernel for self-tuning spectral clustering is approximately:

 Relative to a standard SC kernel, (\ref{equ:self_tune_kernel_asym}) weakens connections in high density regions and strengthens connections in low density regions.